jesse-ai/docs/docs/getting-started/environment-setup.md

 ### Talib

-To install Talib on Windows you need to use a prebuilt binary.
+To install Talib on Windows the easiest way is to use a prebuilt binary.
 Go [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/) and search `TA-Lib` and download a version `>= 0.4` matching your system and python version.

 Example: